ableplayer/ableplayer/README.md

 #### Language

--   **data-lang** - optional; specify language of the player using 2-character language code (default is "en" for English)
--   **data-force-lang** - optional; include this option to force the player to use the value of *data-lang* as the player language.
-Otherwise, the player language will be set as follows, in order of precedence: 1) the language of the web page or user's web browser if either is known and if there is a matching translation file; 2) the value of *data-lang* if provided; 3) English.
+-   **data-lang** - optional; specify language of the player using 2-character language code.
+In order to work, the language specified must be one of Able Player's supported languages (see **Supported Languages** above).
+If **data-lang** is not included or specifies a language that is not supported, Able Player will default to the language of the web page if known and supported; otherwise it will default to English.

 #### Captions